Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 Lukas: A sort implementation is a bit like a battery.
 It's relatively easy to be good in one specific property, but being good in most aspects and bad in none is *a lot* harder.
 The work on ipnsort consumed more than a thousand hours of my personal time in 2022 and 2023, I'm happy to have achieved my ambitious goals and even managed to innovate some aspects.

-Orson: TODO
+Orson: Sorting has always caught my interest, but was always a solo endeavor.
+After talking to Lukas a year and a half ago we decided to join forces and create the best possible sorting algorithms for Rust together.
+We have argued about many things, explored many options and ultimately created something we can both be proud of, better than if we had done it individually.

 ## Acknowledgements

 None of this would have been possible without the work of all those that came before me.
-I stand on a mountain of research conducted by others.
+We stand on a mountain of research conducted by others.
 The domain specific contributions of Tony Hoare, Stefan Edelkamp, Armin Weiß, Igor van den Hoven and many others have been invaluable in building ipnsort.
 The micro-architecture deep-dives by clamchowder were instrumental in analyzing and understanding the performance measurements.
 Roland Bock as reviewer for the technical writing helped us communicate our work.